wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 4. Product Option choices recorded against a sale

 == Changelog ==

+= 1.0 =
+Minor tweaks.
+Also hook into proposed checkout / cart hooks for future WP e-Commerce version to display choices during checkout

 = 0.3 =
 Avoid PHP warnings on products with no options